 In 2021 guidelines important place is devoted to the cardiac magnetic resonance in patients with HFrEF.
 First of all this method of heart visualization is recommended for the assessment of myocardial structure and function in those with poor echocardiogram acoustic windows.
-Also CMR is recommended for the characterization of myocardial tissue in suspected infiltrative disease, Fabry disease, inflammatory disease (myocarditis), LV nonsarcoidosis, compaction, amyloid, and hemochromatosis.
-Using of late gadolinium enhancement should be considered in dilated cardiomyopathy to distinguish between ischemic and non-ischemic myocardial damage.
+Also CMR is recommended for the characterization of myocardial tissue in suspected infiltrative disease, Fabry disease, inflammatory disease (myocarditis), LV non-compaction, amyloid, sarcoidosis, and hemochromatosis.
+Using of late gadolinium enhancement should be considered in dilated cardiomyopathy to distinguish between ischemic and nonischemic myocardial damage.